ikru92/jenk8s/README.md

 Jenkins Master as a container
 -----------------------------

-Jenkins Agent as a contianer
+Jenkins Agent as a container
 ----------------------------

 Setting up Github Webhook